 Q: What is not classed as a dental emergency ?

 Ans: Broken teeth on the back that cause no pain, very minor bleeding and pain or discomfort after an extraction, pain/ discomfort after a deep filling or Root Canal treatment especially day 3-5 do still need attention but do not need Urgent dental care.
 Sometimes these will only need advice over the phone however if needed we will aim to book you in as soon as possible.

 Q: Can Urgent Care drain a tooth abscess?

-Ans: Pressure buildup in and around the nerve/ root of a tooth due to an infection is what is a dental abscess and can be very painful.
+Ans: Pressure build up in and around the nerve/ root of a tooth due to an infection is also known as a dental abscess and can be very painful.
 To offer urgent dental care, we would give you plenty of local anesthetic and then drain the abscess accessing via the tooth.
 The tooth is then dressed and the access cavity sealed with a temporary dressing to allow the dentist to work on the tooth at a later date to fill the tooth with a permanent filling material.